KandemirOkan/WebbySoftware/README.md

 ### https://webbysoftinit.com/

 WebbySoftware Initiative Portfolio Project is a project completed through webapi and ASP.NET tools.
-Users are connected to Development controllers which are categorized as game, web, mobile and desktop development with many to many relationships.
+Users (In this case project contributers) are connected to Development controllers which are categorized as game, web, mobile and desktop development with many to many relationships.

 Postgresql cloud db is used to feed the site and its contents.
 The database was seeded and utilized with a code first approach.
 All content within also has links to relevant github links and, if applicable, web pages, tags, project name and description.